ulhaq/graphql/README.md

 ```
 This will create a relation between the newly created student and his teachers.

-The very same thing can be done seamlessly using GraphQL:
+The same thing can be done seamlessly using GraphQL:
 ```graph
 mutation {
     addStudent(id: 423, firstName: "Jack", lastName: "Green", teachers: [8, 2, 3]) {